 Do my implants have a warranty?

-Dr. Nein uses breast implants from the 3 largest manufacturers (Allergan, Mentor and Sientra).
+Dr. Nein uses breast implants from the 4 largest manufacturers (Allergan, Sientra, Mentor and Ideal).
 They all have lifetime warranties of the implants meaning they will provide a replacement implant if you have a deflation or rupture.
 They also provide financial assistance (up to $3500) if you have a deflation or rupture during the first 10 years after implantation.

 Does smoking affect the healing process?
 Do I need to quit before surgery, and if so, how long should I be smoke-free before the surgery?

 Overall it is to your health advantage not to smoke.
 Smoking does have a negative impact on the healing process.
 When smoking, you inhale carbon monoxide and nicotine.
 Both of these decrease the amount of oxygen delivered to the cells which has an impact on wound healing.
 Fortunately, for breast augmentation the impact is not severe enough that it is absolutely necessary to quit prior to surgery.
 If other procedures are involved, it may become important to cease smoking prior to surgery.